girst/solvitaire-mirror-of-git.gir.st/README.md

  * TODO: FreeCell (/u/CFWhitman) - req' algorithm for moving multiple cards around for first multicardmove impl.: allow moving (n+1) cards where n is empty spaces
 ### P4
+ * TODO: ellipsis overlap: if more than three cards in a row overlap, replace middle ones with an ellipsis
  * TODO: differentiate foundation placeholder from cells ph. (freecell)
  * TODO: mouse mode improvements:
           - spider: detect how many cards to move to empty pile